What Birds Will You See?

 Residents, Migrants, and Nesters

-Joshua Tree’s resident bird species, such as greater roadrunner, phainopepla, mockingbird, verdin, cactus wren, rock wren, mourning dove, Le Conte’s thrasher, and Gambel’s quail can be sighted in the park throughout the year.
-The park’s winter migrants: white-crowned sparrow, dark-eyed junco, sage sparrow, cedar waxwing, American robin, and hermit thrush will remain in the park into March.
-Along about the time the winter migratory species are departing, other species will begin to migrate into the area for spring and summer.
-This group includes summer nesting species such as Bendire’s thrasher, ash-throated flycatcher, western kingbird, Scott’s oriole, northern oriole, and western bluebird.
+In winter, you may see the white-crowned sparrow, dark-eyed junco, sage sparrow, cedar waxwing, American robin, and hermit thrush.
+These birds will remain in the park into March.
+At about the time the wintering species leave, other species will begin to arrive for the spring and summer nesting season.
+This group includes species such as Bendire’s thrasher, ash-throated flycatcher, western kingbird, Scott’s oriole, northern oriole, and western bluebird.

 Fan palm oases, and water impoundments are good places to search for birds.
 Even “lakes” that are dry, such as Barker Dam, offer forage vegetation for birds.
 The Oasis of Mara, including the 29 Palms Inn at the west end, is a good bird viewing area.
 Cottonwood Spring has both cottonwood trees and fan palms to provide vegetation and shelter for a number of birds.
 Lost Palms Oasis, 49 Palms Oasis, and the riparian habitat associated with Smith Water Canyon require more extensive hiking but provide good birding as well.
 When in the high desert areas of the park take a walk or two in the Queen and Lost Horse valleys and look for ladder-backed woodpecker, red-tailed hawk, oak titmouse, bushtit, black-tailed and blue-gray gnatcatchers, black-throated sparrow, and sage sparrow.